 There’s also the possibility that the amount of services that the enrolled members require exceeds the dollar amount the contracted dentist has been paid.
 In this instance, the more treatment the dentist performs the more money they will lose.

 Research the reputation of the HMO you plan to enroll with.

-B) Preferred Provider Organization (PPO) dental insurance plans.
+B) Preferred Provider Organization (PPO) insurance plans.

-- In return for being included in the network, and hopefully receiving an increased patient load, the dentist agrees to discount their fees.
+- In return for being included in the network (and hopefully receiving an increased patient load), the dentist agrees to discount their fees.